 Don’t use these suppositories if you’re allergic to any of its ingredients.
 If you get any unpleasant side effects that don’t disappear within a few minutes, remove the suppository immediately and find an alternative treatment.

 DIY suppositories can be as effective as the OTC ones.
-You can combine high quality coconut oil with 100% aloe vera gel to create a very potent antifungal mixture.
+You can combine high-quality coconut oil with 100% aloe vera gel to create a very potent antifungal mixture.
 Just follow these easy steps:

 The suppository may leak when you sleep, so it’s best to use a pad when you use it.
 Both coconut oil and aloe vera gel have got excellent antifungal properties, so you should see an improvement within a few days.

 If the number of friendly bacteria is high enough, other potentially harmful organisms have got no room to multiply and cause an infection.
-Friendly bacteria also produce lactic acid which helps maintain a healthy vaginal pH which creates unfavorable conditions for yeast and bacteria to spread and cause unpleasant symptoms.
+Friendly bacteria also produce lactic acid which helps maintain a healthy vaginal pH.
+A balanced vaginal pH makes it difficult for yeast and bacteria to spread and cause unpleasant symptoms.

 In order to do it, you can use probiotic suppositories along with your antifungal suppositories.
 One of my favorite probiotic suppositories products is called EcoVag.

-One box contains 10 suppositories, enough to use during your antifungal treatment. you can also use it once a week after your treatment’s over, to help prevent vaginal yeast infections from recurring.
+One box contains 10 suppositories, enough to use during your antifungal treatment.
+You can also use it once a week after your treatment’s over, to help prevent vaginal yeast infections from recurring.

 Take Probiotic Supplements to Prevent Yeast Infections from Coming Back

-Another way to boost your immunity and cut the risk of developing another yeast infection, or simply boost your antifungal treatment, is to take probiotic supplements on daily basis. there are probiotic supplements designed especially for women, that contain probiotic strains which can reach the vagina when ingested.
+Another way to boost your immunity and cut the risk of developing another yeast infection, or simply boost your antifungal treatment, is to take probiotic supplements daily.
+There are probiotic supplements designed especially for women, that contain probiotic strains which can reach the vagina when ingested.

-Although vaginal yeast infection is not a life threatening conditions, its symptoms are so annoying and painful that you want to get rid of them as soon as possible.
+Although vaginal yeast infection is not a life-threatening condition, its symptoms are so annoying and painful that you want to get rid of them as soon as possible.
 Especially that they seem to get worse by day, so the treatment has to be quick and effective.

 Your best bet is to go to see your doctor and have your vaginal secretions tested.
-Another thing you can do is to buy a vaginal pH test to determine what kind of infection you’re suffering from.
+Another thing you can do is to order a vaginal health test to determine what kind of infection you’re suffering from.

 I’d love to hear your stories.
 What’s the best way to treat a yeast infection based on your experiences?
-Please share your stories, tips and questions in the comment section below.
+Please share your stories, tips, and questions in the comment section below.